MicioiValentin/world-of-gym/docs/xp-rules.md

 - Ignore sets where reps > 100 or weightKg > 500 by default (validation error).
 - Ignore sets with obviously impossible cadence (server-side future check).
 - Server is the source of truth: XP is computed server-side, not by the client.

+## Weight Classes
+Weight classes are for fair comparison on leaderboards.
+XP/Level math is independent of body weight and is not scaled by it.